| +Home | Museum | Wanted | Specs | Previous | Next |

 established mechanical calculator company, in hopes that enough money

-Sometime in mid-1961, a press release offering Electrosolids' prototype
+Sometime in late 1961, a press release soliciting a buyer

-electronic calculator for sale was published in a number of technical
+as well as its design, was published in a number of

 should have been a pretty easy sell, as many mechanical calculator companies

-were just beginning to think about the possibilities of electronics eclipsing
+were beginning to realize the impact of electronic calculators

-The response was quite immediate, with a number of the key mechanical calculator
+The response to Computron's offering was quite immediate, with a number

 The first company to come look at the prototype was Friden Calculating